MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 |----|----|
 |`publishService(...)`|Returns an [API instance](#api-client) (`client stub` for consuming that service and viewing its service holdings) as an [R6](https://cran.r-project.org/web/packages/R6/index.html) class.|

-For the full list of arguments for this function, see the package reference help page for publishService()](../mrsdeploy/packagehelp/publishService.md)
+For the full list of arguments for this function, see the [package reference help page for publishService()](../mrsdeploy/packagehelp/publishService.md)

 From your local commandline, you can publish web services to a local R Server or, if you set up a remote session, [publish to remote R Server](../operationalize/remote-execution.md#publish-remote-session).